 Lawrence Gordon Clark

-A series of six effective and concise chillers commissioned by ATV from producer Nicholas Palmer and writer Nigel Kneale - who had just left as a staff writer for the BBC - transmitted on Saturday nights.
-The plays all had a minimal feel with the stories taking place in ordinary locations such as a farm house, a supermarket or a front room.
-Written by
+A series of six effective and concise chillers commissioned by ATV from Producer Nicholas Palmer, and Writer Nigel Kneale, who had just left as a Staff Writer for the BBC, broadcast on Saturday nights.
+The episodes all had a minimal feel, with the stories taking place in ordinary locations, such as a farm house, a supermarket, or a front room.

 Was this review helpful to you?